FIU-SCIS-Senior-Projects/MYVIPCity-1.0/Code/README.md

 ### MyVipCity.Domain.Mappings.EF

 We use Entity Framework as out Object-relational mapping (ORM) tool.
 Here we define how the domain classes map into the corresponding tables in the database.
 We also define the relationships between this tables. i.e One-To-Many, Many-To-Many.

+### MyVipCity.IpGeolocation

+In this project, we define some interfaces and classes that allow us to approximate where a given IP address is located in the map; that is, to find the latitude and longitude of a given IP address.
+For this, we use [IPInfoDB API](http://ipinfodb.com/ip_location_api.php)